-In the average winter, most of us will have to deal with some frozen precipitation, and not just snow.
-One of these types is sleet, and we’ll explain how sleet forms, the difference between a sleet pellet and a hailstone, and more.
+In the average winter, most of us will have to deal with frozen precipitation, not just snow.
+One of these types is sleet, and we’ll explain how it forms and the difference between it and a hailstone.

 What is Sleet?

-Sleet is a type of winter precipitation, essentially ice pellets or frozen rain that comes from melted snowflakes.
-When snow falls first through a warmer layer in the atmosphere, a second deep layer of cold air near the surface, small ice pellets, or sleet form, the resulting pellets eventually reach the ground, and in heavier sleet can accumulate just like snow.
+Sleet is a type of winter precipitation, essentially ice pellets or frozen rain from melted snowflakes.
+When snow falls through a layer of warm air in the atmosphere and a second deep layer of freezing air near the surface, the snow will partially melt and re-freeze.

 Sleet is a winter weather hazard that can cause serious travel problems.
 It is more common in some areas than others, but people worldwide have experienced it.